serverless/blog/posts/2016-12-15-serverless-v1.4.0.md

 Here are the highlights of this release.
 You can find a list with all the updates in the [changelog](https://github.com/serverless/serverless/blob/master/CHANGELOG.md).

-### CLI based plugin discovery and management

-Plugins are a nice way to extend Serverless with 3rd party functionality.

-Do you need `webpack` support?
-There's [a plugin](https://github.com/elastic-coders/serverless-webpack) for that!

 ### Alexa event support

 v1.4 also introduces a new event `alexaSkill` event source.